portons/react-native-anime/README.md

 # React Native Anime
 (Inspired by Cheetah for Swift: https://github.com/suguru/Cheetah)

-React Native Anime is an animation utility.
-It can animate many of the style properties the Animated library works with.
+Anime is an animation utility for React Native.
+It's built on top of the Animated module, and provides a much simpler API for handling animations.

+The library is still in early development.
+Open issues if you find any bugs.
+Contributions are also welcomed!

 # Features
 * Animations with durations and delays